 Dalsetta car park, Tidbinbilla Nature Reserve

 Year round.
-If you go in mid-winter try to avoid an early start otherwise your views from the summit may be impacted by low cloud and fog. id also suggest an early start in summer to beat the heat and the crowds
+If you go in mid-winter try to avoid an early start otherwise your views from the summit may be impacted by low cloud and fog.
+I’d also suggest an early start in summer to beat the heat and the crowds

 The walks starts across the road from the car park at Dalsetta, which has excellent facilities including some picnic tables, toilets and ample room for at least 40 cars.
 The trail head also has some excellent interpretive signage which provides details on the local walks as well as the broader area.
 This interpretive signage is also present along the Gibraltar Peak trail right up to the summit.

-Cross the pedestrian crossing and just a few metres in from the road is the trail register.
+Cross the pedestrian crossing and around 40 metres in from the road is the trail register.
 Once you have signed in and started your walk you are usually likely to walk past a large mob of kangaroos that tend to sun themselves in the morning and are quite used to the number of hikers who use this site.
 Follow the arrows up the hill and about 500 metres from the trail start you will come to an open clearing.
 This is where the trail splits and there is a small sign on a post here that tells you which way to go but if are not paying attention you may miss it and go the wrong direction to the Xanthorrhoea Loop trail (see image below).
-If you do go the wrong way you can either backtrack or keep on going to Gibraltar Peak from here but this means you will be walking on a hard compacted fire trail which is not my favourite type of walking as its hard on the legs.
+If you do go the wrong way you can either backtrack or keep on going to Gibraltar Peak from here but this means you will be walking on a hard compacted fire trail which is not my favourite type of walking as it’s hard on the legs.

 The trail itself is well formed with most of it being natural trail that has being covered with crushed granite.
 There is the occasional metal mesh section including a small bridge where required.
 Continue on up the trail and about at the halfway mark you will come to a turnoff that will direct you towards the right up to the summit.
 At this point there is a large picnic table which is ideal for slower moving groups to take a break.
 From this turn off the ascent becomes steeper and approximately 800 metres below the summit you will come to a constructed lookout that has spectacular views.
 If you don’t have the fitness to do the full walk then this is a good turn around point.

 From this lower observation platform you continue up to the summit and will go past a handrail bolted into the rock.
 This is helpful on the way up but a necessity on the way down as you need to walk over granite rock that doesn’t provide a lot of traction for the average hiking footwear.
-You will cut into the fire trail towards the peak and at this stage the trail meanders though the large granite tors that form the hilltop.
+You will cut onto the fire trail towards the peak and at this stage the trail meanders though the large granite tors that form the hilltop.
 The trail flattens out as you reach the peak and you will walk out onto a large rock shelf that provides excellent views of the surrounding conyrtyside back towards Canberra.

 To get the best views you will need to go to the slightly higher rock ridge and you can either scramble on the granite which doesn’t provided a lot of traction or go back to the main summit sign and turn onto the small trail that will provide an easy walk to the higher lookout area.

 Care should be taken by both adults and children visiting this area as you get fairly close to the edge and its a long way down if you slip.
 Just off the rock ledge is a large granite outcrop that rock climbers often use and if you look closely you will see a bolt system used for top roping.
 The views down into the valley and across to Canberra are dramatic and while there are plenty of other high vantage points on walks around the Canberra region this one is by far my favourite.
-Its worth bringing a snack or lunch to spend time just taking in the views.
+It’s worth bringing a snack or lunch to spend time just taking in the views.
 From the summit make your way back down to the car park with the whole walk taking fit bushwalkers just on 2.5 hours.
 I would allow more time just in case or just to soak up the views.

 I love the areas that surround Canberra and for many people the Booromba Rocks walk in Namagadi National Park is easier particularly if there are fitness concerns.
 However if you are fit and only have a half a day to do a walk then this would be my choice hands down.